burger

 Block / allow senders globally on a Mail Service

-This guide explains how to block (or allow) email senders globally on an entire Service Mail.
+This guide explains how to block (or allow) email senders globally on an entire Mail Service.
 Refer to this other guide if you are looking for information on how blocked and allowed sender lists work.

-An administrator of Service Mail can add email addresses or even entire domains to the lists of approved or rejected senders, and these lists will be applied to all email addresses of a Service Mail (without modifying the existing settings on each of the email addresses):
+A Mail Service administrator can add email addresses or even entire domains to the lists of approved or rejected senders, and these lists will be applied to all email addresses of a Mail Service (without modifying the existing settings already on each email address):

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).